-A common printing method that uses a heat-sensitive transfer paper to print an artwork on a substrate using a heat press machine.
+A common printing method uses heat-sensitive transfer paper to print artwork on a substrate using a heat press machine.
 The heat press machine applies a specific heat and pressure to create artworks on a substrate.

 A hue is any color or shade of a color.

 Lines Per Inch or LPI refers to the halftones that forms an image.
-It defines the quality of a print and is taken into consideration before printing an artwork.
+It defines the quality of a print and is taken into consideration before a print.
 The higher the LPI of an artwork, the higher will be its quality.